 So, why we don’t simply create a way to kill all of the mosquitoes on Earth?
 That would surely not only resolve the deadliest animal problem but also would be a huge relief to many people.
 Not only are mosquitoes the deadliest, but they’re also the most annoying insect in the world.

 Can we kill all mosquitoes?

-Well we actually cannot just simply kill all mosquitoes and be done with them, because of a few reasons.
-The fist being that there is no way to predict what would be the ecological effect if we would kill all mosquitoes.
-Although there aren’t any particular animal or insect species that rely solely on mosquitoes for food, mosquitoes are a part of many food chains and also are quite instrumental part of our ecological system, so if we would eliminate them we would be eliminating a part of our environment and the scientists have no idea what that could do to our ecological system.
+Well, we actually can’t simply kill all mosquitoes for a few reasons.
+The first is that there’s no way to predict what the ecological effects of a world without mosquitoes would be.
+There isn’t any particular animal or insect species that relies solely on mosquitoes for food.
+But mosquitoes are still a part of many food chains.
+They’re also an instrumental part of our ecosystem.
+Scientists have no idea what eliminating mosquitoes could do to the ecosystem.

-Secondly, there isn’t a one specific way how to eliminate all mosquitoes.
-There are more than 3,000 different mosquito species in the world living basically everywhere from Amazon jungle to Central Park in New York, so you cannot just up and kill all mosquitoes form all places in the world.
-It would probably be a painfully slow and very hard process.
-And with the unknown consequences I don’t think that many people would sign off on killing all mosquitoes.
+Second, there isn’t one specific way to eliminate all mosquitoes.
+There are more than 3000 different mosquito species in the world.
+They live basically everywhere from the Amazon rainforest to Central Park in New York.
+It would be impossible to just up and kill all mosquitoes in one go and would probably be a very difficult and painfully slow process.
+With the unknown consequences involved, it would be hard to get everyone to sign off on killing all mosquitoes.

-Thirdly, if we would go ahead and try to eliminate the mosquitoes we would have to also harm or even worse destroy the habitats they live in.
-And again because mosquitoes are common almost everywhere then the process of killing mosquitoes itself could do more harm to the areas we live in than the mosquitoes do now to us.
+Third, if we go ahead and try to eliminate mosquitoes, we’d have to harm or destroy their habitats as well.
+As we said, mosquitoes can be found almost everywhere.
+So, this process of killing mosquitoes could do more harm to the areas we live in than the mosquitoes currently do to us.